appacademy/campus-hybrid-setup/macos-setup.md

 ### rbenv & Ruby

-1. Run the following commands in your terminal in order to install `rbenv`:
+1. Run the following commands in your terminal to install `rbenv`:

   ```shell
    brew install rbenv